Sundaram Natarajan

 Sundaram Natarajan is an Indian ophthalmologist.
 In 2002, he started a free clinic in Dharavi, a slum in Mumbai, and treated more than 8,000 people.
 He has also held free camps in various other suburbs of Mumbai such as Mankhurd and Govandi to treat the economically poor.
 In 2016, he also held a camp in Kashmir to operate and cure the victims of pellet gun firings.

 In 2013, he was awarded with Padma Shri, India's fourth highest civilian honour.
 As of January 2019, he is head of the Aditya Jyot Eye Hospital in Wadala, Mumbai.

 Education

-Natarajan graduated from the Madras Medical College, Chennai, in 1980.
+Natarajan graduated from the Madras Medical College in 1980.
 He completed his Diploma in Ophthalmology (D.O) at the University of Madras in 1984 and Fellowship in Retina and Vitreous Surgery (F.R.V.S) at Sankara Nethralaya in 1985.

 He completed Fellow of All India Collegium of Ophthalmology (FAICO) in 2012, Fellowship of the Royal Colleges of Surgeons (FRCS) in Glasgow in 2018, and Fellow of European Latino American Society of Ophthalmology (FELAS) in 2019.